SpenceKonde/megaTinyCore/README.md

 This is just shorthand, for convenience - `#ifdef __AVR_ATtinyxy2__` is equivilent to `#if defined(__AVR_ATtiny212__) || defined(__AVR_ATtiny412__) || defined(__AVR_ATtiny202__) || defined(__AVR_ATtiny402__)`

-### Bootloader Support
+# Bootloader (optiboot) Support
 A new version of Optiboot (Optiboot-x) now runs on the Tiny0 and Tiny1 chips.
-It's still under 512 bytes, so it will potentially work on any of the chips. including EEPROM support, so it potentially fits on any of the chips.
+It's still under 512 bytes, so it will potentially work on any of the chips. including EEPROM support.
+Optiboot supports all boards supported by megaTinyCore.

-There are a couple of issues with using Optiboot on these chips:
+To use the serial bootloader, select a board definition with (optiboot) after it (note - this might be cut off due to the width of the menu; the second set of board definitions are the optiboot ones).
+Unless the chip has already been bootloaded, you must connect a UPDI programmer, select your desired options, and do Tools -> Burn Bootloader to load the bootloader onto the chip.

+After this, connect a serial adapter to the serial pins (as well as ground and Vcc).
+On the boards which I sell on Tindie, a standard 6-pin "FTDI" header is provided for this, and "upload" your sketch normally.

+If the UPDI/Reset pin option was set to UPDI when bootloading, you must unplug/replug the board (or use a software reset - see note near start of readme; you can make an ersatz reset button this way) to enter the bootloader - after this the bootloader will be active for 8 seconds.

+If the UPDI/Reset pin option was set to reset, you must reset the chip via the reset pin (or software reset) to enter the bootloader, and the bootloader will run for 1 second before jumping to the application.
+This is the same as how optiboot works on classic AVR boards.
+The standard DTR-autoreset circuit is recommended (this is how boards I sell on Tindie with Optiboot preloaded are configured).

+Serial uploads are done at 115200 baud.

+### Autoreset circuit
+Connect the DTR pin of the serial adapter to one side of a 0.1uF ceramic capacitor, the other side of the capacitor is connected to the Reset pin.
+Connect a 10k resistor between Reset and Vcc, and a diode between Reset and Vcc with the band towards Vcc.
+Note that these parts must be connected AFTER the pin is set to act as Reset instead of UPDI, as it will interfere with UPDI programming.
+The breakout boards I sell on Tindie have a pair of pads on the back that can be bridged with solder to reversibly connect the on-board autoreset circuit to the UPDI/Reset pin.
+Note that this same circuit can be used if using a software reset and pin interrupt to create an ersatz reset pin (connect to that pin, instead of reset).

+### A few caveats:
-* The bootloader is at the beginning of memory, rather than at the end (where it was on older chips.)
-This means that you have to compile the sketch differently for use with the bootloader.
-There are separate board types designated "(optiboot)" that can be used to compile the images.
+* The bootloader is at the beginning of memory, rather than at the end (where it was on older chips.).
+Thus, the start of the application code must be 512b after the start of the memory - this is handled by the core, but you cannot upload a .hex file compiled with a non-optiboot board definition to an optiboot board definition and vise versa.
-* The "reset" pin is shared with the "UPDI" pin (and also configurable for GPIO..)
-In the absense of "high voltage UPDI programmers", this means that you have to select between being able to use auto-reset, and being able to re-program the chip with jtag2updi programmers.
-Currently, the pin is assumed to be left in UPDI mode, which means that the only way to enter the bootloader is by power-cycling the target.
-The bootloader timeout has been set to 8 second to help with this, but that also means an 8s pause before the application runs.
+* **If you have set the UPDI/Reset pin to act as a reset pin, you can no longer program the part via UPDI** without using an HV programmer to reset the pin to act as UPDI.
 * Currently, Optiboot_x resets the reset cause register after saving the contents in R2.
-This is compatible with some older versions of Optiboot.
 * The new chips have more than one option for Uart Pins.
-The current bootloaders are compiled for the DrAzzy development boards.
-* The new chips have a much more complicated Fuse structure, so the "burn bootloader" command does not set any fuses other than the BOOTEND fuse.
-If you need other fuses set, you should use the non-optiboot platforms before the "burn bootloader" is done.
-* There are some good things, too.
-Since chips boot to an internal clock and are highly similar, the number of bootloader hex files is vastly reduced.
+The option selected when you "burn bootloader" determines which version is used.
+If using the breakout boards I sell on Tindie, the first menu option uses the pins connected to the 6-pin FTDI-style serial header.
+* When you "burn bootloader", the base oscillator frequency is set according to the selected clock speed, but the actual operating speed while running the sketch is set in the uploading code.
+If you initially set it to 16/8/4/1MHz, you may use any of those options when you upload your sketch and it will run at that speed; if you initially set it to 20/10/5MHz, you may use any of those options.
+If you wish to change between 16/8/4/1MHz and 20/10/5MHz, you must burn bootloader again - failure to do so will result in it running at the wrong speed, and all timing will be wrong.

 # Guides
 ### [Power Saving techniques and Sleep](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/PowerSave.md)